From the 12th April 2021, a number of our libraries will be re-opening

 We are not offering individual items for reservation at this time.

-Yes – any books currently out on loan can be returned to any open library site regardless of which they were borrowed from.
+Yes – any books currently out on loan can be usually be returned to any open library site regardless of which they were borrowed from.
 However, due to the current national restrictions in force meaning that we are unable to fully open our libraries, except in very limited circumstances, we recommend that you keep hold of any books due for return.
 No fines will be applied

 Yes, we welcome any new customer who wishes to join as a member.
-Please visit our website and follow the instructions on how to become a member.
+Please click here and follow the instructions on how to become a member.

-Our new Order and Collect service allows members to order and receive books without coming into the library.
+Our Order and Collect service allows members to order and receive books without coming into the library.
 The process is simple; you let us know what type of books you enjoy; our library staff choose up to 5 books for you and issue them to your library card.
-You collect your books on an agreed date and time from Orford Jubilee Neighbourhood Hub - contact free and free of charge.
+You collect your books on an agreed date and time from Stockton Heath Library- contact free and free of charge.
 The Order and Collect scheme are available for both adult and children’s fiction.

 For customers who are unable to visit in person – including the over-70s, those who are shielding or unable to travel to one of the reopened libraries – we have expanded our new Home Library service.